Factbox: Trump administration prepares for raft of trade decisions

 U.S. businesses say they lose hundreds of billions of dollars in technology and millions of jobs to Chinese firms which have stolen ideas and software or forced them to turn over intellectual property as part of doing business in China.

 A White House official told Reuters Jan.
-19 that Trump was particularly focussed on the 301 investigation because it was “systemic” and covered a large swath of American businesses.
+19 that Trump was particularly focused on the 301 investigation because it was “systemic” and covered a large swath of American businesses.

 China could retaliate by weighing whether the actions are in line with WTO rules while reacting up pressure on U.S. businesses, for example by buying from a European company such as Airbus instead of Boeing.